Frequently Asked Questions

 We all know that Platinum is often used for Jewelry, however Palladium’s value lies within its ability to catalyze and conduct, but it also has a high level of resistance to corrosion and is very durable.

 The majority (over 70%) of PGM’s are produced in either Russia or Africa.
-There are only two primary producers of PGM’s in North America and not many exploration and/or development projects in the pipeline.
-See our latest Chairman’s Message on the River Valley Project HERE.
+There are only two primary producers of PGM’s in North America and only a few exploration and/or development projects in the pipeline.
+See our latest Chairman’s Message on the River Valley Palladium Project.

 Demand for Palladium continues to grow, driven primarily by the increase of global automotive sales (most notably in emerging markets) and also the tightening of emissions standards worldwide.
-Given current demand are near all-time highs and the metal has been a top-performer in the past 10 years.
-See HERE for a real-time graph on the price of Palladium.
+See a real-time graph on the price of Palladium.